SpinalHDL/SpinalDoc/spinal/core/blackbox.md

 ---

 ## Instanciate VHDL and Verilog IP inside Spinal
- In some cases, it could be usefull to instanciate a VHDL or a Verilog component into a Spinal design.
+ In some cases, it could be usefull to instanciate a VHDL or a Verilog component into a SpinalHDL design.
 To do that, you need to define BlackBox which is like a Component, but its internal implementation should be provided by a separate VHDL/Verilog file to the simulator/synthesis tool.

- The example below instanciate a VHDL or a Verilog RAM into a Spinal design.
+ The example below instanciate a VHDL or a Verilog RAM into a SpinalHDL design.

 ```scala
 // Define a Ram as a BlackBox